I'm assuming as you are reading this, that you are beyond using disposable cameras.

 in-built 'white balance = underwater' setting - simpler but slightly less effective

-c) a shade for the (LCD) screen
+c) a for the (LCD) screen

 (essential but can buy separately)